CS-Worcester/JILOA/README.md

 ====================================

-The Worcester Art Museum (Worcester, MA) is featuring an interactive exhibit showing two Orantes statues As a part of this exhibit, IPads will be on display containing information and activities pertaining the the history and restoration of the Orantes statues.
+The Worcester Art Museum (Worcester, MA) is featuring an interactive exhibit showing two Orantes statues As a part of this exhibit, iPads will be on display containing information and activities pertaining the the history and restoration of the Orantes statues.
 The app the Worcester State Computer Science Department is working on is written as a webpage intented to be used with KioskPro.
-The use of KioskPro allows the webpage to be run as an app on the IPads and will lock the IPad to the program.
+The use of KioskPro allows the webpage to be run as an app on the iPads and will lock the iPad to the program.

 Some features of the app include:
 *  A screensaver with project details for when sessions time out